-The recruitment procedure is designed to attract a diverse pool of qualified applicants from whom we can select faculty members who support the mission and academic goals of the college.
-We want to recruit faculty who are committed to excellence in undergraduate teaching and close mentoring of our students, as well as to professional and scholarly achievement in their disciplines.
+The recruitment procedure is designed to attract a diverse pool of qualified applicants from whom we can select faculty members who support the mission and academic goals of the College.
+We want to recruit faculty who are committed to excellence in teaching and close mentoring of our students, as well as to professional and scholarly achievement in their disciplines.
 We are looking for faculty who want to be active members of a close and collegial academic community, and who recognize the importance of service to that community.
-For procedures regarding faculty requests, searches and hiring see the Faculty Hiring Guide found online which can be accessed from the Provost webpage preparation and experience (See Policy A9.2 of the College's Policies and Procedures).
-The Rank & Tenure Committee shall be informed of tenure-track appointments to the rank of Associate Professor from outside Stonehill College and must approve tenure or tenure-track appointments to the rank of Professor from outside the College.
-Appointments shall be of the following types:
+For procedures regarding faculty requests, searches and hiring, see the Faculty Hiring Guide, which can be accessed from the Academic Affairs myHill page.